TROTOM "First Thursday" ZOOM

 "The Booms and Busts of Frontier New Buffalo"

-New Buffalo careened from good times to bad with astonishing speed in the days after its founding by Captain Wessel Whitaker.
+New Buffalo careened from good times to bad with astonishing speed in the days after its founding by Captain Wessel Whitaker in the 1830s.
 Watch the 40-minute Power Point talk put together by TROTOM Board Member Nick Bogert by clicking HERE.